AdibReza/Machine-Learning-Specialization/README.md

 # Machine-Learning-Specialization

-Machine Learning specialization course consists of 3 courses:
+Machine Learning specialization course consists of 3 courses.
 I have upload all the theories, codes and solved lab materials here within folders.
 Feel free to study them.

+Start reading the labs from the start, where you'll find well organised theories as well as labs.
+Study them, play with them and just have fun.
+This is a great course to start your Machine Learning journey.
+Wishing you all the best.
+Feel free to knock me if you have any queries.

+## Contents:
+* Theory + Labs
+* Solved Assignments

 ## Links:
 **Course link:** https://www.coursera.org/specializations/machine-learning-introduction?